 This video is a tad over the top and has NSFW / child in-appropriate language, but does offer a simple test you can ask someone you are chatting with online… ask them to send you a photo touching their ear with their pinky finger, a rather unlikley pose they will find online.

 This page is modeled after the one by Alec Couros, another educator who has been dealing with this situation even longer than me.

-The page "I Am Alan Levine, These Are My Photos" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/i-am-alan/) on February 19, 2016.
+The page "I Am Alan Levine, These Are My Photos" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/i-am-alan/) on February 19, 2016.